jafaryor/knowledge-base/Web/Framework/difference.md

 ## Angular
 Angular is a known Typescript-based JavaScript MVVM framework, founded in 2009, backed by Google and used for developing highly interactive web applications.
 It is widely used by Google, Forbes, WhatsApp and many other Fortune 500 companies.
-Right from the beginning, AngularJS became extremely popular among engineers.
-A strong community provided enough training materials, discussions, and third-party tools to embark on using AngularJS as well as find a solution to nearly every arising issue, the trend also continues even today with Angular 2+.

 ### Benefits:
 * Component-based architecture that provides a higher quality of code: Components can be thought of as small pieces of an interface that are independent of each other.